 During the Roman period a fortress was located on the north hill (where the Crusaders later built their fortress), and hosted a garrison.
 They protected the road against the desert robbers who frequently attacked the travelers, exactly as told in the story of the Good Samaritan.

-The pilgrim inn was erected in the 6th C, probably as part of a monastery.
+The pilgrim inn was erected in the 6th century, probably as part of a monastery.
 The plan of the inn was rectangular (24 x 26m), with residential rooms and a courtyard on the east, a basilica in the north-west side (11.6 x 21.3m), and a large cistern (10m x 10m) in the center.
 The main entrance to the inn was from the south, while the animals were entered to the courtyard from the east.

 After the Byzantine period